jeffreykegler/old_kollos/notes/misc/strand.md

 (As a reminder,
 a "dotted rule"
 is a BNF rule with one of its positions marked with a dot.)
-Dotted rules which are completions do not have nucleotides For each rule in the pre-strand parse, every non-completion dotted rule, call it `base-dr`,
+Dotted rules which are completions do not have nucleotides.
+For each rule in the pre-strand parse, every non-completion dotted rule, call it `base-dr`,